daattali/beautiful-jekyll/index.md

 #image: "/img/Profile Mt.
 Madison.jpg"
 ---

-Hi there, I am Emil Dimanchev and I am a climate policy researcher specializing in energy systems, policy design, and techno-economic modeling.
+Hi there, I am Emil Dimanchev and I am a climate policy researcher.
+Follow my latest work on [Twitter](https://twitter.com/EmilDimanchev).

 ## Research

-The purpose of my work is to enable evidence-based decision making.
-I research sustainable energy systems, the effects of alternative policy choices, and how to design climate policy that best meets societal goals.
+My research investigates the effects of climate policies, the behavior of macro-energy systems, and how to design climate policies that best meet societal goals.
+My approach is interdisciplinary, with a focus on opeerations research, economics, and engineering.

-My research is interdisciplinary, leveraging diverse methods matched to the problem at hand.
-I specialize in operations research, and integrate tools and ideas from other fields including economics, data science, and political science.

-Follow my latest work on [Twitter](https://twitter.com/EmilDimanchev).

 ## PhD project

-My PhD focuses on the impact of investor uncertainty and risk aversion on clean energy deployment, and how de-risking climate policies may accelerate decarbonization.
+My PhD focuses on the impact of investor uncertainty and risk aversion on the clean energy transition and on how climate policies should account for investment risk.
 I am developing stochastic optimization models that address these questions in the contexts of power system planning and EV charging station investments.

-Broadly, this work is motivated by the question of *how* governments could *accelerate* decarbonization.
-There is currently a misalignment between climate tagets and the speed of clean energy investments.
-The first [publication]([url](https://onlinelibrary.wiley.com/doi/10.1002/9783527831425.ch8)) of my PhD shows this in the case of electric vehicles (EVs).
-We synthesize estimates from decarbonization pathways to understand the role EVs play in future vehicle fleets under given climate targets - finding that most vehicles must be EVs by 2050 to meet climate targets.
-We combine this with a fleet turnover model to explore what this means for EV sales and policy in the near term.
+The pace of the clean energy transition is out of line with governments' climate change goals.
+The first [publication]([url](https://onlinelibrary.wiley.com/doi/10.1002/9783527831425.ch8)) of my PhD investigates the extent to which passenger vehicles must be electrified for nations to reach 2C and 1.5C climate targets.
+Based on a meta-analysis of decarbonization pathways, we find that most vehicles must be zero-emission by 2050.
+Using fleet turnover modeling, we show that this requires an acceleration of electric vehicle sales and of the retirement of internal combustion engine vehicles.

-My ongoing work focuses on how the speed of clean energy deployment may be affected by investor uncertainty and risk aversion.
-In my second research project, I am modeling investments in EV charging stations and the potential for de-risking policies to speed up investments, using Real Options and Stochastic Dynamic Programming.
-In my third project, I am exploring how power system decarbonization is impacted by investor uncertainty and risk aversion.
-For this I am developing new stochastic optimization and complementarity methods.
+The second [publication](https://ceepr.mit.edu/workingpaper/accelerating-electric-vehicle-charging-investments-a-real-options-approach-to-policy-design/) of my PhD investigates how policy can accelerate investment in EV charging stations by accounting for the risks faced by private-sector investors using real options modeling.
+In my third project, I am exploring how power system decarbonization is impacted by investor uncertainty, risk aversion, and the incompletenes of risk markets.
+For this purpose I am developing new stochastic optimization and game theoretic equilibrium methods for modeling power system expansion under uncertainty.

 ## Bio